Need Legal Help? Talk to an Employment Attorney for Wage Claim Disputes

 - Not getting paid overtime at all.

-When this happens, you can and should file a report with the help of a labor attorney for LA employees.
-Especially if you feel that you will suffer negative consequences, or risk losing your job.
-A legal professional will guide you through the process of filing an internal complaint, wage claim with the DOL, and eventually a lawsuit against your employer for FLSA violations.
+When this happens you can and should file a report with the help of a labor attorney for LA employees, especially if you feel that you will suffer negative consequences or risk losing your job.
+A legal professional will guide you through the process of filing an internal complaint, a wage claim with the DOL, and eventually a lawsuit against your employer for FLSA violations.
 There are a lot of components that go into this process, but you should choose the best one that pertains to your situation.